XElderX/ProjectXX/README.md

 * NamesSurnames blades created

 #### 2023.02.12
-* added validation for names and surnames form requests
+* added validation for names and surnames form requests;
 * implemented filter to filter results by country;

+#### 2023.02.12

+* HOTfix fixed bug where checking user last   logins showing viewing user logins instead specific user that to be checked;
+* HOTfix  when new user register and logged for first time app crashes becouse of no last logins records;